 return DatabaseConnection(connection)

-set provided to the resource definition, then the resource initializer can access a required resource via the "resources" attribute of its context object.
+Resources can depend upon other resources.
+If a resource key is included in the required_resource_keys set provided to the resource definition, then the resource initializer can access a required resource via the "resources" attribute of its context object.